msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.3.3 =
+* New feature: New filter hook `relevanssi_indexing_adjust` can be used to stop Relevanssi from adjusting the number of posts indexed at once during the indexing.
+* New feature: New filter hook `relevanssi_acf_field_value` filters ACF field values before they are indexed.
+* New feature: New filter hook `relevanssi_disabled_shortcodes` filters the array containing shortcodes that are disabled when indexing.
+* Removed feature: The `relevanssi_indexing_limit` option wasn't really used anymore, so it has been removed.
+* Changed behaviour: Indexing exclusions from Yoast SEO and SEOPress are applied in a different way in the indexing, making for a smoother indexing process.
+* Changed behaviour: WP Table Reloaded support has been removed; you really shouldn't be using WP Table Reloaded anymore.
+* Minor fix: Relevanssi won't choke on ACF fields with array or object values anymore.
+* Minor fix: Relevanssi uninstall process left couple of Relevanssi options in the database.
+* Minor fix: WPML language filter didn't work when `fields` was set to `ids` or `id=>parent`.

 = 4.3.2 =
 * New feature: SEOPress support, posts marked "noindex" in SEOPress are no longer indexed by Relevanssi by default.
 * Changed behaviour: Membership plugin compatibility is removed from `relevanssi_default_post_ok` function and has been moved to individual compatibility functions for each supported membership plugin.
 This makes it much easier to for example disable the membership plugin features if required.